 Martin returned to the band after the ill-fated Dehumanizer reunion between Iommi, Geezer Butler, Vinny Appice and Ronnie James Dio.
 Cross Purposes is the personal favourite of mine and marked my return to getting into the overall Sabbath catalogue.
 It was front and center at the local music stores so I took a chance on it, finding some greatness in it on my first listen.
 Martin’s lyrics took a look into the civil wars taking place in the former Yugoslavia on a few tracks.
 Martin also wrote about convicted murderer Beverly Allitt, in “The Hand That Rocks The Cradle”.
 “Psychophobia” is about religious leaders and the egotistical personalities they evolve into.
 Martin revealed during a 1995 show that he specifically was thinking of David Koresh when writing the lyrics to this track.
 Cross-Purposes contains great riffs and benefited from the bass work of Geezer Butler who had stayed on.

 The final entry into the Sabbath discography from this era is considered the worst by many.
-Forbidden was viewed as lacking in strength and substance despite containing another batch of Iommi’s masterful riff work composing.
+Forbidden was viewed as lacking in strength and substance despite containing another batch of Iommi’s masterful riffs.
+Some of those riffs are found on bootleg rehearsal audio during the Dehumanizer sessions which can be picked up on YouTube.
 Martin would later state it felt like a filler album in order for the band to get out of its’ contract.